Climate Risk Management

 1633 Broadway, New York, NY

 Our office at 1633 Broadway in Manhattan is rated a Gold LEED building, a top environmentally green rating.
 LEED certified buildings strive to save resources and have a positive impact on the health of occupants.
 The building is also ENERGY STAR rated.
 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy protecting the environment through energy efficient products and practices.
-Commercial buildings that have earned the ENERGY STAR use on average 35% less energy than typical similar buildings and generate one-third less carbon dioxide.
+On average, ENERGY STAR certified commercial buildings use 35% less energy than typical similar buildings nationwide.

 150 California Street, San Francisco, CA